mcdafydd/scini-cockpit/README.md

 0. Create a "user-defined" scini network to match the compose file with `docker network create --gateway 192.168.2.1 --subnet 192.168.2.0/24 scini`
-1. Run `docker-compose -f docker-compose-dev.yml up`
+1. Run `./start-dev.sh`
 2. Open a browser and visit http://localhost to reach the forward camera and cockpit
 3. Visit URL paths /rov/up-camera, /rov/down-camera, and /rov/forward-camera to see the other video streams (multi-camera feature still under development)
 4. Open a new terminal and get a shell in the container you want to change, for example:

-`docker exec -v ~/.gitconfig:/root/.gitconfig -it $(docker ps |grep openrov | awk '{print $1}') /bin/bash`
+`docker exec -it $(docker ps |grep openrov | awk '{print $1}') /bin/bash`

 5. The container uses a docker named volume created by the compose file.
 You can see it with `docker volume ls`.
 The named volume allows changes made in the container to persist beyond its lifetime.
-6. To test your changes, either restart the entire stack by hitting <CTRL-C> in the docker-compose session, or in the second terminal execute `docker-compose -f docker-compose-dev.yml down` and then return to Step 1.
+6. To test your changes, either restart the entire stack by hitting <CTRL-C> in the docker-compose session, or in the second terminal execute `./stop-dev.sh` and then return to Step 1.
 If you just want to restart one service, you can also run `docker-compose -f docker-compose-dev.yml restart openrov`.

 ** NOTE: the named volume is only loaded into the openrov container to work in this environment.
 If you want to make changes to repositories other than openrov-cockpit, be careful not to lose changes made inside the writeable, non-persistent layer of a container without a named volume. **